-IMO 2020 deals with the reduction of sulphur only, and further rule changes governing carbon emissions are under consideration, with changes coming to mandate carbon reductions, and that is the next wave of what we will see influencing the cleanliness of marine fuel.
+IMO 2020 deals with the reduction of sulphur only, and that further rule changes governing carbon emissions are under consideration, with changes coming to mandate carbon reductions, and that is the next wave of what we will see influencing the cleanliness of marine fuel.

-On the ship finance side of things, the discontinuance of LIBOR is scheduled for the middle of 2023.
-Indeed, it was recommended last year that no new loan products referencing LIBOR, which expire after the end of 2021, should be issued.
+On the ship finance side of things, the discontinuance of LIBOR is scheduled for the end of June 2023.
+Indeed, it has been recommended for quite a while that no new loan products referencing LIBOR, which expire after the end of 2021, should be issued.
 Shipping being a capital-intensive industry and historically heavily dependent on LIBOR-based bank debt, this has had a major impact.
 This change will have broad implications, affecting loan agreements, bond agreements, leasing arrangements, derivative products and many more existing transactions, as lenders have been actively transitioning existing financing away from LIBOR.
-Banks have started granting new US dollar loans referencing SOFR and re-documenting existing loans to reference SOFR instead of LIBOR.
+Banks have moved towards granting new US dollar loans referencing SOFR and re-documenting existing loans to reference SOFR instead of LIBOR.